colmhiggs11/ProandS_Project/README.md

 | *Fishers Iris Dataset -“The use of multiple measurements in taxonomic problems” (Fisher, 1936)* |

 <div align="left">
-Fischer Paper:

-    https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x  -THE USE OF MULTIPLE MEASUREMENTS IN TAXONOMIC  PROBLEMS

 ---
 ### Data Analysis